-Throughout Ryan’s orchestral career he has played full seasons with The Baltimore Symphony Orchestra (2nd trumpet), San Diego Symphony (principal trumpet), and New World Symphony Orchestra.
-He has also done extensive substitute work with the Los Angeles Philharmonic, including a tour to Venezuela under Gustavo Dudamel, where the orchestra performed a full cycle of the Mahler Symphonies!
+Throughout Ryan’s orchestral career he has played full seasons with The Baltimore Symphony Orchestra (2nd trumpet), San Diego Symphony (principal trumpet), and a year of fellowship at New World Symphony Orchestra under Michael Tilson Thomas.
+In addition, he has played short-term contracts with Auckland Philharmonia, The Malaysia Philharmonic, and the Stavanger Philharmonic.

-Over the past couple years he has worked with many of the world’s great conductors, including Gustavo Dudamel, Michael Tilson Thomas, Lorin Maazel, Kurt Masur, Marin Alsop, Louis Langree, and Esa Pekka Salonen.
+Throughout his career, Ryan has worked with many of the world’s great conductors, including Gustavo Dudamel, Michael Tilson Thomas, Lorin Maazel, Kurt Masur, Marin Alsop, Louis Langree, and Esa Pekka Salonen.
 He also has enjoyed working closely with Christoph Eschenbach, while serving two years as principal trumpet at the Schleswig-Holstein Music Festival.
 While residing in Germany he was featured playing Mahler 5, among other large works during several international tours.

 Ryan received his Professional Studies Certificate at The Colburn School (2013) Masters in Music Performance from Rice University (2010), and his Bachelor's Degree at the California State University Long Beach - Bob Cole Conservatory of Music (2008).
 His most influential instructors have been James Wilt, Tony Prisk, Rob Frear, Richard Giangiulio, Joan LaRue, and Michael Sachs.